marrs/manuka/docs/architecture.md

 │  - Walks clause structure (SELECT, FROM, etc.)  │
 │  - Processes WHERE predicate trees              │
 │  - Formats leaf expressions                     │
-│  - Returns flat array of tokens                 │
+│  - Returns flat array of tokens that can be     |
+|    easily formatted.                            │
 └─────────────────────────────────────────────────┘
                       ↓
 ┌─────────────────────────────────────────────────┐